Dendrochronology Intensive Summer Course (DISC) 2024

 Participants will learn fundamental Dendrochronology concepts and be introduced to its rich interdisciplinary nature.
 In addition, they will hone their skills in track-specific techniques.
 All tracks will include a fieldwork component and cover sample collection, sample processing, data analysis and will culminate in a project presentation.
 Ample opportunities to network and interact with participants in other tracks, as well as Invited speakers, are an important and integral part of DISC.

-This year, the Laboratory of Tree-Ring Research (LTRR) is offering three dendrochronology tracks and two modes of instruction for its intensive summer course.
+This year, the Laboratory of Tree-Ring Research (LTRR) is offering three dendrochronology tracks - all in person, for its intensive summer course.
 The Dendroarchaeology track will be conducted in-person and will be led by Drs.
 Ron Towner and Nick Kessler.
-The Dendroecology track will also be conducted in-person and will be led by Dr. Paul Sheppard.
-And finally, the Dendroclimatology track will have two options this year allowing participation in-person or live-online and will be led by Drs.
-David Frank, Kiyomi Morino and Alex Nolin.
+The Dendroecology track will be led by Dr. Paul Sheppard.
+And finally, the Dendroclimatology track will be led by Dr. David Frank.

 Read on for more details about each of the tracks!